Injuries to bones in car accidents call for aggressive representation

 - The injury may require surgery or implantation of metal plates.

-At Meade Injury Law Group, we’re prepared to help you.
+At Meade Law Group, we’re prepared to help you.
 In building the strongest case possible, we pore over the medical details of such cases and consult with medical professionals who are advocates for victims.

 Contact a personal injury attorney

-At Meade Injury Law Group, serving the Tri-Cities area in Tennessee, we can put our vast resources and years of experience to work on your behalf.
+At Meade Law Group, serving the Tri-Cities area in Tennessee, we can put our vast resources and years of experience to work on your behalf.
 Call (423) 464-7779 for your free and confidential initial consultation.
 There’s no obligation.